thunderbird/webext-docs/identities.rst

 .. api-section-annotation-hack::

-Returns the default identity for the requested account, or null if it is not defined.
+Returns the default identity for the requested account, or :value:`null` if it is not defined.

 .. api-header::
    :label: Parameters